 * Benign China inflation data boosts sentiment

-NEW YORK, April 9 (Reuters) - The yen rallied on Tuesday, snapping a three-day decline against the dollar and euro as it neared 100 to the dollar, while a fall in Chinese inflation and expectations for modest growth in U.S. corporate earnings helped stocks.
+LONDON, April 9 A sell-off in the yen ran out of steam on Tuesday as it neared 100 to the dollar, while a fall in Chinese inflation and a solid start to the U.S. corporate earnings season helped shares and commodities.

-The Japanese currency weakened to 99.66 to the dollar, using Reuters data, the greenback's strongest level against the yen since May 2009, before the sell-off in the yen stalled.
-The euro peaked at 129.93 yen, its highest since January 2010.
+The Japanese currency reached 99.67 to the dollar before the sell-off stalled, the greenback's strongest level against the yen since May 2009.
+The euro peaked at 129.94 yen, its highest since January 2010.

-Tuesday's dollar selling left the greenback down 0.3 percent at 99.10 yen, while the euro was off 0.1 percent on the day at 129.17 yen.
+The dollar selling on Tuesday left the greenback down 0.4 percent at 98.92 yen, while the euro was also off 0.15 percent on the day at 129.05 yen.

-The BOJ's bold measures have had a major impact on the world's main debt markets, sending Japanese government yields down sharply and spurring a search for higher-yielding assets, which has caused yields to fall on U.S. and euro zone bonds.
+The BOJ's bold measures have had a major impact on the world's main debt markets, sending Japanese government yields down sharply and spurring a search for higher-yielding assets, which has seen yields fall on U.S. and euro zone bonds.

-"Markets are increasingly focused on the notion that larger JGB purchases, at longer maturities, by the BOJ could push Japanese domestic long-term investors elsewhere," said Vassili Serebriakov, strategist at BNP Paribas in London.
+"Markets are increasingly focused on the notion that larger JGB purchases, at longer maturities, by the BOJ could push Japanese domestic long-term investors elsewhere," said Vassili Serebriakov, strategist at BNP Paribas.

-German 10-year bond yields were higher at 1.262 percent, having hit 1.2 percent on Friday, their lowest level since mid-2012 before European Central Bank President Mario Draghi promised to do whatever it took to save the euro.
+German 10-year bond yields were also higher at 1.28 percent, having hit 1.2 percent on Friday, their lowest level since mid-2012 before European Central Bank President Mario Draghi promised to do whatever it took to save the euro.

-Equity markets were mostly higher as investors hoped for more accommodative monetary policy from China following benign inflation data and after U.S. resources giant Alcoa posted earnings.
+Equity markets were up on demand for mining stocks as investors hoped for more accommodative monetary policy from China following benign inflation data, and after U.S. resources giant Alcoa posted solid earnings.

 MSCI's world equity index, which tracks share prices in 45 countries, was up 0.3 percent, though gains may slow as U.S. stock futures suggest Wall Street will have a mixed day.

 China's annual consumer inflation cooled in March as food prices eased from nine-month highs and producer price deflation deepened, data showed on Tuesday, leaving policymakers room to keep monetary conditions easy and nurture a nascent recovery.